 Breakfast, lunch and dinner are provided during the course.

-There is a café, cash bar and cashpoint facilities onsite.
+There will be no leisure facilities including café, cash bar, and gym facilities onsite.

 Free WiFi is available throughout the site.
-The WiFi code can be located at reception.
+The WiFi code will be given to you on arrival.

 £1.00 coin for locker (returnable)